openwdl/wdl/SPEC.md

 If the JSON file contains an array, then all the elements of the array must be of the same type or an error is raised.

-Note that the `read_json` function doesn't have access to any WDL type information, so it cannot return an instance of a specific `Struct` type.
+The `read_json` function doesn't have access to any WDL type information, so it cannot return an instance of a specific `Struct` type.
 Instead, it returns a generic `Object` value that must be coerced to the desired `Struct` type.
 For example:

 `person.json`
 ```json